stefanoschmidt1995/mbank/docs/usage/install.md

 ```
 This will clone the repo and install the latest (dev) version of `mbank`.

-If you want to do things slower, you can clone the git [repository](https://github.com/stefanoschmidt1995/mbank) and build and install the code manually.
+If you want to do things step by step, you can clone the git [repository](https://github.com/stefanoschmidt1995/mbank) and build and install the code manually.
 This will build the package and will install it: `pip` will keep track of the dependencies.
 These are the steps: